wrench-project/wrench-python-api/docs/source/index.rst

 The source code for this WRENCH's Python API package is available on `GitHub <http://github.com/wrench-project/wrench-api>`_.

-The WRENCH API (version 0.1) is functional but very experimental at this stage.
-It covers only a subset of the WRENCH C++ Workflow API.
-Upcoming releases will likely see many API changes.
+The WRENCH API (version 0.1) is functional but only covers subsets of the WRENCH C++ Workflow and Action APIs.

-See the example in `example/simulator.py`.
+See the examples in the `examples` directory with descriptions and explanations in `examples/README`.

-WRENCH version 2.2 is required, as it includes the `wrench-daemon` which must be started on the local machine before executing a WRENCH Python program, like the above example.
+WRENCH version 2.3 is required, and the `wrench-daemon` target must have been built when installing (i.e., `make wrench-daemon; sudo make install`).

 Our preferred channel to report a bug or request a feature is via WRENCH's Python API Github `Issues Track <https://github.com/wrench-project/wrench-api/issues>`_.